richardtallent/vue-simple-calendar/README.md

 * `timeFormatOptions` - This takes an object containing `Intl.DateTimeFormat` options to be used to format the event times.
 The `locale` setting is automatically used.
 This option is ignored for browsers that don't support `Intl` (they will see the 24-hour, zero-padded time).
 * `displayPeriodUom` - The period type to show.
 By default this is `month`, *i.e.*, it shows a calendar in month-sized chunks.
 Other allowed values are `year` and `week`.
 * `displayPeriodCount` - The *number* of periods to show within the view.
 For example, if `displayPeriodUom` is `week` and `displayPeriodCount` is 2, the view will show a two-week period.
+* `dateClasses` - Optional object, where the key is a date in ISO form (e.g., "2018-04-15") and the value is a string or array of additional CSS classes that should be applied to the main element for that date.
+This could be useful for dynamically highlighting selected dates, holidays, blocked-off dates, etc.

 ## Calendar Event Properties
 Each event shown on the calendar can have the following properties. `startDate` is required, and `title` and `id` are strongly recommended.